BuildIt-lang/buildsl_cgo22_artifacts/README.md

 Now navigate to the main repostitory and continue the rest of the steps.

-## Step 1: Build all dependencies
+### Build all dependencies
-We will first build all the dependencies which have been placed in the repository as submodule.
+We will first build all the dependencies which have been placed in the repository as submodules.
 This includes the GraphIt GPU compiler repository, the BuilDSL repository and the BuildIt repository inside BuilDSL that it depends on.

 To build all the dependencies, simply run the following command from the top level directory of this repository -